2018 Pittsburgh Steelers season: Week 5: vs. Atlanta Falcons

 After a tough loss, the Steelers stayed at home for a duel against the Falcons.
 In the first quarter, it was all Steelers as James Conner ran for a 1-yard touchdown (with a failed PAT) to make it 6–0.
 Ben Roethlisberger then connected with JuJu Smith-Schuster on an 18-yard pass to make it 13–0.
 In the second quarter, the Falcons responded when Matt Ryan found Mohamed Sanu on a 43-yard pass to make it 13–7.
 This would be followed by Matt Bryant kicking a 47-yard field goal to make it 13–10 at halftime.
 In the third quarter, Roethlisberger found Antonio Brown on a 9-yard pass to make it 20–10.
 This would be followed up by Conner running for a 2-yard touchdown to make it 27–10.
 In the fourth quarter, the Falcons drew closer when Ito Smith ran for a 2-yard touchdown to make it 27–17.
 However, the Steelers sealed the game with 2 more touchdowns: Roethlisberger found Brown on a 47-yard pass to make it 34–17 followed by L. J. Fort recovering a fumble in the end zone to make the final score 41–17.

 With the win, the Steelers improved to 2–2–1.

 After being outscored 29–0 in the second half of their previous 2 games, the Steelers outscored the Falcons 28–7 in the second half.
+Ben Roethlisberger finished the game with a passer rating of 112.7.
+It was his third passer rating of at least 104.3 in 4 games.

-With the win, the Steelers won their 100th regular season game at Heinz Field since its opening in 2001 with a record of 100-38-1 at that point.
+With the win, the Steelers won their 100th regular season game at Heinz Field since its opening in 2001 with a record of 100–38–1 at that point.